Reference 360 > Introducing Reference 360 > Key concepts

 To use the side-by-side view to display the information that you want to compare, perform the following tasks:

-The following image shows a sample comparison between the Enterprise State and Enterprise Country code lists in the classic experience: A side-by-side comparison of the Enterprise State and Enterprise Country code lists.
+The following image shows a sample comparison between the Enterprise State and Enterprise Country code lists: A side-by-side comparison of the Enterprise State and Enterprise Country code lists.

 History